kuanchihwang/CAM-SIMA-Docs/docs/conversion/conversion-background.md

 ### Create Github Issues
 1. Create a Github Issue in the [ESCOMP/CAM](https://github.com/ESCOMP/CAM) repo that states which physics parameterization you are planning to convert to the CCPP framework.
+    - be sure to add the `ccpp-conversion` label
 1. Create another issue in the [ESCOMP/atmospheric physics](https://github.com/NCAR/atmospheric_physics) repo describing the same physics parameterization that you are now planning to add to the collection of NCAR CCPP physics suites.
 Doing this allows the software engineers to keep track of which physics routines are being worked on, and which still need to be assigned.
 The goal of converting the physics parameterization is to ultimately have the CCPP-ized physics package reside in [ESCOMP atmospheric physics](https://github.com/NCAR/atmospheric_physics) and be removed from [ESCOMP/CAM](https://github.com/ESCOMP/CAM).

 ### Setting up your sandbox